OCR-D/ocrd_all/README.md

 - [docker](#docker) (reducing the list of executables and modules to install)
 - [show](#show) (reducing the list of `OCRD_MODULES` and of `OCRD_EXECUTABLES` to print)

+#### _NO_UPDATE_

+If set to `1`, then when installing executables, does not attempt to `git submodule update` any currently checked out modules.
+(Useful for development when testing different module version prior to a commit.)

 #### _PYTHON_

 Name of the Python binary to use (at least python3 required).